“I write from a continuous space of erasure. Poetry was the one way that I was able to hold onto…my history, geography, and language.”

 These words of Craig Santos Perez, an indigenous Chamoru from the island of Guam, capture and inspire a sense of urgency.
 As Layli Long Soldier tells us, “Everything is in the language we use.”
 Among peoples whose stories have been forcibly withheld, each poem contains a trace of that erasure, a record of what is lost as well as made more whole.

 In this anthology of Indigenous poetry, the first of its kind, Tupelo Press is eager to celebrate a more complete version of the story we tell—about ourselves, our past, and what is possible in language.
-We are proud to feature new work by Natalie Diaz, Linda Hogan, Santee Frazier, Luci Tapahonso, Layli Long Soldier, Ray Young Bear, Ishmael Hope, and more.
+We are proud to feature new work by Michael Wasson, Linda Hogan, Santee Frazier, Luci Tapahonso, Layli Long Soldier, Ray Young Bear, Ishmael Hope, and more.
 Every poet will present new poems, as well as an original essay, and a selection of resonant work chosen from previous generations of Native artists.

 WHY POETRY AND ESSAYS?